-- The next time you add a load of clothes to the dryer, squeeze out 1 piece of sponge and add it to the load.
+- The next time you add a load of clothes to the dryer, squeeze the liquid out of 1 piece of sponge and add that sponge to your dryer load.

-- After the clothes are dry, drop the sponge back into the softener bucket to use again later.
+- After the clothes are dry, drop the sponge back into your fabric softener bucket to use again later!

-4 Ways To Remove Static Cling On Something You’re Wearing
+4 Ways To Remove Static Cling On Clothes You’re Currently Wearing

-If you’ve got static cling with clothing that you’re wearing, try these tips…
+To get rid of static cling from clothing that you’re wearing, try these hacks:

 1. The metal hanger trick can be used on already-clean clothes that you’re wearing:

-- If it’s a skirt or dress, then simply reach up underneath it with a wire hanger and brush the inside of the garment with the metal hanger from top to bottom.
+- If it’s a skirt or dress… reach up underneath the garment with a wire hanger and brush the inside of the garment with the metal hanger from top to bottom.

-- If it’s pants, then elongate the hanger and reach up inside each pant leg, brushing the metal hanger downward inside the pant legs.
+- If it’s pants… elongate the hanger and reach up inside each pant leg, brushing the metal hanger downward inside the pant legs.

-2. If you have static cling with a skirt or dress, put some lotion on your hands, then lightly rub your hands on your hose (or the underside of your dress or skirt).
+2. If you have static cling with a skirt or dress, put some lotion on your hands, then lightly rub your hands on your hose, tights, or the underside of a dress or skirt.

 3. Rub the underside of the garment with a dryer sheet.

-4. Spray hairspray on your hose to eliminate static cling from a dress or skirt.
+4. Spray hairspray or water on your hose to remove static cling from a dress or skirt.